 The performance-focused GT-S, meanwhile, has a twin-turbocharged, 3.3-litre V6 petrol engine with a very serious 370 horsepower, which is more than the Audi S5 Sportback, BMW 440i Gran Coupe, but slightly less than Jaguar’s XE S. However, all those rivals are considerably more expensive, even before you start ticking options boxes.

 The GT-S will hit 62mph in less than five seconds, which is seriously quick, and the power is delivered in a smooth, linear fashion.
-It’s understated in its approach to speed, rather than a screaming, adrenaline filled thrill ride, which is well suited to the character of the car.
-Gears are shifted with an eight-speed automatic gearbox, which is effective and unobtrusive.
-Although there are manual paddles by the steering wheel if you want to shift cogs yourself, there’s no proper manual mode; after a few seconds of manual shifting, it’ll revert to full auto mode, which might annoy those that want more control.
-There’s no manual gearbox option.
+It’s understated in its approach to speed, rather than a screaming, adrenaline-filled thrill-ride, which is well suited to the character of the car.

 As a brand-new model, we’ll have to wait and see how well the Stinger does for reliability, but Kia has an excellent reputation as a manufacturer.
 The brand sits solidly mid-table in Warranty Direct’s Reliability Index, which ranks manufacturers as a whole, and Kia sits equal top in JD Power’s 2017 Vehicle Dependability Survey.
 Should anything go wrong, all new Kias have an impressive seven-year warranty.

 The Stinger scored the maximum five stars during crash testing by safety organisation Euro NCAP.
-Every car comes with a full complement of airbags, automatic emergency braking, lane keep assistance and speed limit information, while the GT-Line S and GT-S also have a system to spot vehicles in your blind spot, and rear cross traffic alert which helps spot approaching vehicles when reversing.
+Every car comes with six airbags, automatic emergency braking, lane keep assistance and speed limit information.
+GT-Line S and GT-S cars also have a system to spot vehicles in your blind spot, and rear cross traffic alert which helps spot approaching vehicles when reversing.
 An active bonnet system helps protect pedestrians in the event of a collision.